gamebreakers-org/activeai/README.md

 ### TODO: others

-## L1: Using behavior patterns to interact with underlying neural networks
+## L1: Using behavior patterns to interact with neural networks

 ### With structured examples